-Pakistan has an agrarian economy and fulfills around ~ 84% of its fertilizer requirement through local production while the remaining is met through imports.
-The Country's total fertilizer production capacity stands at around ~ 7mln MT of Urea and CAN and ~ 1.7mln MT of DAP, NP, and NPK.
-In CY21, Urea's offtake stood at ~6.3mln MT and DAP's offtake stood at 1.8mln MT.
-Whereas in 1HCY22, Urea offtake stood at ~ 3.2mln MT posting a growth of 12%.
-However, DAP offtake stood at 0.5 mln MT, posting a decline of 10%.
-Considering the overall urea demand and supply situation and LNG unavailability for the plants, the Economic Coordination Committee (ECC) of the Cabinet has allowed to import 0.2mln MT of urea for second half of 2022.
+Fertilizer industry of Pakistan fulfills around ~88-90% Country's fertilizer requirement through local production while the remaining is met through imports.
+The Country's total fertilizer production capacity stands at around ~7.1mln MT of Urea and CAN and ~1.7mln MT of DAP, NP, and NPK.
+In CY22, Urea's offtake stood at ~6.6mln MT and DAP's offtake stood at 1.1mln MT.
+Whereas in 3MCY23, Urea offtake stood at ~1.6mln MT posting a stable trend.
+Similarly, DAP offtake stood at 0.2mln MT.
+Considering the overall urea demand and supply situation and LNG unavailability for the plants, ~0.49mln MT of urea was imported during CY22.
 Overall margins of the industry remained healthy and going forward industry's outlook is expected to remain satisfactory.
 International market prices fell at the start of quarter due to lower demand and sellers sought to offload barges in crowded markets due to force liquidity.
-Despite low demand, prices didn't correct to expected levels due to changing geopolitical situation internationally.

-The ratings reflect the robust business and financial position of Fauji Fertilizer Company Limited ('FFC' or 'the Company') while deriving strength from Fauji Foundation (FF).
+The ratings covers the financial performance for CY22 & 3MCY23 and reflects the robust business and financial position of Fauji Fertilizer Company Limited ('FFC' or 'the Company') while deriving strength from Fauji Foundation (FF).
 FFC combined with Fauji Fertilizer Bin Qasim Limited (FFBL) has a strong foothold in the production capacity and product offtake of both Urea and DAP.
 Over the years, a strong business footprint has built 'Sona' into a household name in the farming community, in Pakistan.
 The Company's production facilities are secured by a dedicated and uninterrupted gas supply line from the Mari fields.
-Thus ensuring sustainable business volumes.
-FFC posts a stable production trend and its revenue stream remain the highest among the industry players.
-The Company has also maintained a growth trajectory in its margins and profits.
-Strong and stable dividend and interest income further boost the Company's bottom line.
-FFC financial profile is characterized by a moderately leveraged capital structure and very strong coverages.
+In view of declining gas pressures, the Company along with other fertilizer manufacturers and the gas supplier has also undertaken gas pressure enhancement project to ensure sustained fertilizer production, besides continued investment on maintenance of its aging plants.
+FFC's revenue stream (including FFBL) remains the highest in the industry.
+Moreover, FFC is the largest player in the fertilizer segment in Urea and DAP with a market share (including FFBL) of ~45% and ~62%, respectively, in CY22.
+The Company has also maintained a growth trajectory in its gross margins (CY22: ~37% | 3MCY23: ~40%) whereas, improved other income continues to boost the Company's bottom line (CY22: ~18% | 3MCY23: ~21%).
+FFC financial profile is characterized by a moderately leveraged capital structure supported by very strong coverages.
 Moreover, significant liquidity depicts a robust financial profile.
 The ratings further draws comfort from FFC's strong organizational structure designed to control its subsidiaries' strategic direction and strong governance framework, whereas FFC's various corporate awards testify the Company's sound financial and business practices.